 The Alcatraz Island Day Tour includes round-trip ferry transportation to the Island and the award-winning Cellhouse audio tour with actual interviews of former guards and inmates.
 The Night Tour is a unique program limited to just a few hundred visitors per evening that includes special programs, tours and activities not offered during the day.
 Round-trip ferry transportation with on-board narration, a guided tour from Dock to Cellhouse, the Cellhouse audio tour, a keepsake souvenir brochure, recreation use fee, and a variety of special programs and presentations offered only at night, are all included.
 The Behind the Scenes Tour is a more in-depth experience and is limited to a maximum of 30 people per departure.
 Children under the age of 12 are not allowed on the Behind the Scenes Tour.
 No refunds will be given if Adult or Senior tickets are purchased for children under age 12.
 For more information about the tours visit Tour Options.

-You can stay on Alcatraz Island as long as you like, multiple ferries depart the Island each day.
+You can stay on Alcatraz Island as long as you like if you take the Day Tour because multiple ferries depart the Island each day.
 The ride from Alcatraz Island to Pier 33 Alcatraz Landing is approximately 12-15 minutes.
 The return trips are listed on the Departure Schedule page, and also posted at the Island dock.
 Boats are loaded on a first-come first-serve basis.